khushisinghal08/Bellabeat-Data-Analysis-Project/README.md

 # 📊 Bellabeat Fitness Data Analysis (Power BI Dashboard)

 ## 🔍 Project Overview
-This project is part of the Google Data Analytics Capstone.
-The goal is to analyze fitness tracker data and provide actionable insights for Bellabeat, a wellness company focused on smart devices for women.
+This project is part of the Google Data Analytics Capstone program.
+The objective was to analyze Bellabeat fitness tracker data and uncover insights related to user activity, sleep behavior, and wellness trends.
+The project focuses on transforming raw fitness data into meaningful business insights using data analysis and visualization techniques.

-The analysis focuses on user activity, sleep patterns, and sedentary behavior to support data-driven business decisions.

 ---